01 of 05

 A Collection of Linoleum Flooring Examples

 Linoleum has gotten a bad rap over the years.
-Once a prized material for kitchen floor surface coverings, a string of scurrilous manufacturers and the amorphous nature of its brand have led to it being considered low quality, and inferior in nature.
-It’s often associated with outdated designs, with edges that curl and colors that fade.
+Once a prized material for kitchen floor surface coverings, a string of scurrilous manufacturers and the amorphous nature of its brand have led to it being considered low quality and inferior in nature.
+It’s often associated with outdated designs and with edges that curl and colors that fade.

 However, a new age is dawning for linoleum.
-There are now a number of quality manufacturers that are restoring the strength and trust of the brand, with products that are not only durable, stain, and water resistant, but which are also ecologically friendly, and good for the environment, both inside and outside of the home.
+There are now a number of quality manufacturers that are restoring the strength and trust of the brand with products that are not only durable, low-maintenance, and stain-and water-resistant but are also ecologically friendly, natural, and good for the environment both inside and outside of the home.

 In the following pages, we’ll explore some of the innovative uses that people are putting linoleum tiles and sheets towards, in order to better understand the decorative possibilities of these vivacious and exciting materials.Continue to 2 of 5 below.